THUDM/CogDL/docs/source/index.rst

 ❗ News
 ------------

+- The new **v0.5.1 release** adds fast operators including SpMM (cpu version) and scatter_max (cuda version).
+It also adds lots of datasets for node classification. 🎉
 - The new **v0.5.0 release** designs and implements a unified training loop for GNN.
 It introduces `DataWrapper` to help prepare the training/validation/test data and `ModelWrapper` to define the training/validation/test steps.
 - The new **v0.4.1 release** adds the implementation of Deep GNNs and the recommendation task.
 It also supports new pipelines for generating embeddings and recommendation.
 Welcome to join our tutorial on KDD 2021 at 10:30 am - 12:00 am, Aug.
 14th (Singapore Time).
 More details can be found in https://kdd2021graph.github.io/. 🎉
 - The new **v0.4.0 release** refactors the data storage (from ``Data`` to ``Graph``) and provides more fast operators to speed up GNN training.
 It also includes many self-supervised learning methods on graphs.
 BTW, we are glad to announce that we will give a tutorial on KDD 2021 in August.
 Please see this `link <https://kdd2021graph.github.io/>`_ for more details. 🎉